 Let us partner with you on financing…

-Big Sky Economic Development Corporation is a statewide certified development company licensed by the SBA to administer the SBA 504 Loan Program in Montana.
-The SBA 504 is a direct SBA lending program designed to provide long-term, below-market, fixed asset financing to small, for-profit businesses.
-The SBA loan program represents permanent financing and is an economic development program utilizing job creation.
+Big Sky Finance is a statewide certified development company licensed by the SBA to administer the SBA 504 Loan program in Montana.
+The SBA 504 Loan program is a direct SBA lending program designed to provide long-term, below-market, fixed asset financing to small, for-profit businesses.
+The SBA 504 Loan program represents permanent financing and is an economic development program utilizing job creation.

 - Construction of new facilities, or modernizing, renovating, or converting existing facilities.